NWA World Historic Welterweight Championship: Reigns

-Rocky Romero is the current NWA World Historic Welterweight Champion, having won the title on January 20, 2023, defeating Volador Jr..
-He is the tenth overall champion.
+Máscara Dorada 2.0 is the current NWA World Historic Welterweight Champion, having won the title on December 15, 2023, defeating Rocky Romero He is the eleventh overall champion.
 Volador Jr. and La Sombra are the only two wrestlers to hold the championship at least twice.
 Volador Jr's second reign is the longest individual reign while La Sombra's 56-day reign in 2014 is the shortest of all championship reigns.
 On January 22, 2012, La Sombra became the first champion to defend the NWA World Historic Welterweight Championship outside of Mexico as he defeated Volador Jr. during the CMLL and New Japan Pro-Wrestling (NJPW) co-promoted Fantastica Mania 2012 in Tokyo, Japan.